Tesyl-sro/shopware-stack/README.md

         admin_worker:
             enable_admin_worker: false
     ```

+    **Clear all caches AND THEN restart the stack to apply the changes!**
 2. Use `zstd` instead of `gzip` for cache and cart compression. [(Read more)](https://developer.shopware.com/docs/guides/hosting/performance/performance-tweaks.html#using-zstd-instead-of-gzip-for-compression)

     **You need to clear all caches and then stop the stack before doing this!**